mrismanaziz/Reforestation/README.md

-## What did the scarf say to the hat?
-You go on ahead, I am going to hang around a bit longer.
+## Today a man knocked on my door and asked for a small donation towards the local swimming pool.
+I gave him a glass of water.